lukeSchwade/Ecommerce-Product-Page/README.md

 - How to create icons and use them as a fontsheet (NOT A FAN)
 - How to import fonts online via google's font API (You don't need to declare font face when importing as it's already done)
 - How to create an object associated with each item in the cart that stores important keys and has associated eventlisteners
-- Dropdown menu implimentation in CSS
+- Dropdown menu implementation in CSS
--
+- Implementation of a gallery lightbox using JS
+- You can use Chrome Devtools to create a live-expression which is incredible for bugfixing and keeping track of variables
+- The horrors of weakly typed languages

 ### Continued development